GN 2.2A Disease injury

 See section 19A and schedule 4 of the 1987 Act for further details on the presumptions relating to certain cancers for eligible firefighters.

-Presumption regarding COVID-19 (Coronavirus)
+Presumption regarding COVID-19

 Legislative amendments made in May 2020 establish a presumption that workers in prescribed employment diagnosed with COVID-19 contracted the virus in the course of their employment.
 Supporting amendments to the 2016 Regulation commenced in July 2020.

-If a worker in prescribed employment contracts COVID-19, It is presumed that the disease was contracted in the course of employment and that employment was the main contributing factor (or, for exempt workers, a substantial contributing factor).
+If a worker in prescribed employment contracts COVID-19, it is presumed that the disease was contracted in the course of employment and that employment was the main contributing factor (or, for exempt workers, a substantial contributing factor).

 Prescribed employment